How to Keep Kids Entertained on Road Trips - Waspy's Truck Stop

-We’ve all heard the dreaded “Are we there yet?” from the back seat — and if you’re on a road trip with kids, you know how quickly boredom can set in.
-Long drives can be tough on little ones (and parents!), but with a little creativity and a few pit stops along the way, you can keep everyone happy and occupied.
+We’ve all heard the dreaded “Are we there yet?” from the back seat — and if you’re traveling with kids, you know how quickly boredom can set in.
+Long drives can be challenging for little ones (and parents!), but with a bit of planning and a few well-timed stops, you can keep everyone entertained and happy.

-Here are some road-tested tips to keep kids entertained — and why a stop at Waspy’s in Audubon, Iowa might just be the highlight of your trip.
+Here are some road-tested tips to keep kids engaged — plus why a stop in Audubon, Iowa, for a meal at The Feed Mill Restaurant or a stay at Blue Grass Inn & Suites can be a fun highlight of your journey.

 1. Turn Drive Time into Story Time